GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/mqtt/index.md

  - QoS 2 (received exactly once): Same as QoS 1 but there is no duplicates.

 About data consumption: QoS 2 will consume more than QoS 1, which will consume more than QoS 0.

+## Test Broker

+You can find a free test broker server over at https://test.mosquitto.org/ - keep in mind, anyone can read and write data sent there, and it offers no uptime guarantees!

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.